Podcast Preparation Material

 Before we start, I wanted to share helpful tips that will not only keep our conversation relevant, entertaining, and concise but also easy to digest for the listeners.

-I will call you via Skype at the scheduled time.
+I will be on Riverside.fm and add you to the recording session at our schedule time.
 We will be recording video as well, so please make sure your location is okay for video.

 At the end of the interview, let’s take a few minutes to explore what I can do to help you, and how we might work together.

 Please keep in mind that our audience is primarily premed students.